skip to Main Content

 Untreated hyperthyroidism in cats can lead to a number of other problems, including heart disease and high blood pressure.

-If it’s not caught early, high blood pressure can lead to damage of the kidneys.
+If it’s not caught early, high blood pressure can lead to damage to the kidneys.
 On top of that, hyperthyroidism can make kidney disease harder to detect.
-This is because hyperthyroidism can actually improve kidney function because it causes increased blood flow.
+This is because high thyroid hormone levels can actually improve kidney function because it causes increased blood flow.
 Some cats experience a worsening of their kidney symptoms after they begin treatment for hyperthyroidism.

-If your cat is being treated for hyperthyroidism, talk to your vet about monitoring his kidney function.
-An older cat with hyperthyroidism often has kidney disease as well.
+If your cat is being treated for hyperthyroidism, talk to your vet about monitoring their kidney function.
+Older cats with hyperthyroidism often have kidney disease as well.
 Early detection is key in successfully treating kidney disease.

 If your cat’s kidneys are functioning well, here are a few things you can do to promote kidney health at any age.

-• Take your cat for regular checkups.
-Don’t wait until you notice symptoms of illness to bring your cat to the vet.
+- Take your cat for regular checkups.
+Don’t wait until you notice signs of illness to bring your cat to the vet.
 Routine screenings and checkups can reveal problems early, making it much more likely that you’ll be able to treat them successfully.
-Younger cats should see their veterinarian once a year, and many veterinarians recommend that senior cats be seen every 6 months.
+Younger cats should see their veterinarian once a year, and many veterinarians recommend that senior cats be seen every six months.

-• Keep him hydrated.
+- Keep them hydrated.
 Canned cat food is one way to add water to your cat’s diet.
-In addition, he should always have access to plenty of clean, fresh water.
+In addition, they should always have access to plenty of clean, fresh water.
 Many cats prefer running water and will drink much more from a fountain than they will from a traditional water dish.
 This adorable flower fountain is one of my cat’s favorites.

-The good thing about feline hyperthyroidism is that it is treatable, and cats who are diagnosed and treated early have a good chance of living long, happy lives.
+The good thing about feline hyperthyroidism is that it is treatable, and hyperthyroid cats diagnosed and treated early have a good chance of living long, happy lives.
 Outcomes following most treatment alternatives for cats with hyperthyroidism are great, and cats with managed diets or medications generally do well.

-Left undiagnosed, however, it becomes much more serious – even fatal.
+Left undiagnosed, however, it becomes much more serious—even fatal.
+It can result in a whole other plethora of issues, such as uncontrolled weight loss, severe heart disease, high blood pressure, and so on.
 That’s why it’s so important to visit your veterinarian regularly and to schedule an appointment at the first sign of any change in your cat’s overall health.

 Thank you, Brenda